Learn how to display expected delivery times on product pages, and allow customers to choose a WooCommerce delivery date on the checkout.

 - 3 days

 - 1 week

 - 5 hours

-Once you save your changes, your shoppers will see the estimated WooCommerce delivery date or pickup date on the front-end of your WordPress store without needing a date picker:
+Once you save your changes, your shoppers will see the estimated WooCommerce delivery date, pickup date or despatch date on the front end of your WordPress store:

 How to set a custom delivery date for individual products

 So far, we've learned how to display an estimated WooCommerce delivery date across your entire store.
 If the delivery times are different depending on the product, then you can enter different information or dates per category or product instead.
 For example, maybe your Woocommerce store has one product that you get from a different supplier that takes longer to ship than your other products.